JetBrains/ring-ui/README.md

 This reads Ring UI configuration and overrides some config params.

-6. If your app builds with webpack, just build it.
+6. If you are building your app with webpack, run the build.
 If you are using grunt, install `grunt-webpack` and configure it like this:

 ```js
  webpack: {